 - if you apply for a position with us; and

 PERSONS WITH WHOM WE MAY SHARE YOUR DATA

 In general, access to your personal data will be restricted to those who have a need to access it in order to carry out their duties (for example, our customer service teams and finance teams).

-However, we will also share your personal data with the following external third parties, and our vehicle manufacturer partners, in some circumstances:
+However, we will also share your personal data with the following external third parties, and our Dealer Partners partners, in some circumstances:

 - regulators and government authorities such as HMRC or the police, if we are required to do so by law or if the regulator or authority requests it and we regard that request as reasonable;